-- 1. Minimum of 67 total semester credit hours as outlined - 2.
-A 3.0 grade-point average or higher in all ID courses - 3.
-Cumulative grade-point average of 2.0 or higher - 4.
-All students graduating as Interior Design majors must take at least 50 percent of their Interior Design courses at LDS Business College - 5.
-See page 149 for specifics on the religion requirements for this degree - 6.
-Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation.
+- 1. Minimum of 32 total semester credit hours as outlined - 2.
+Grade of C or better in all Certificate core courses - 3.
+Cumulative grade point average of 2.0 or better - 4.
+Complete Book of Mormon I or II, plus 2 additional credit hours of Religion - 5.
+Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation